sdc17/UPop/README.md

 * Evaluation

-    Download compressed checkpoints from the table below, put them under the `pretrained` folder, and accordingly modify the `--pretrained` of the scripts.
+    Download compressed checkpoints from the table below, put them under the `output` folder, and accordingly modify the `--pretrained` of the scripts.
 For example, to evaluate a 2x compressed model: (note that this scripts will generate answers `vqa_result.json`, which should be submitted to the [official server](https://eval.ai/web/challenges/challenge-page/830/overview) to obtain evaluation results.)
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_vqa.py --evaluate \
     --pretrained output/vqa_vqa2_compression_2x/model_base_vqa_capfilt_large_vqa2_2x_compressed.pth --config ./configs/vqa.yaml \